legalthings/extend-native-js/README.md

-# Extend native JavaScript objects
+# Beware!

-Add methods to native JavaScript object prototypes.
+**Modifying the native JavaScript objects leads to unexpected behaviour.**

-_Beware: Modifying the native JavaScript objects might lead to unexpected behaviour._
+_We use this within a sandboxed environment.
+Don't use this for your website._

 ## String methods